 - you or your immediate family have been prevented from remaining in your home

-- you are eligible for a discretionary support loan but can’t afford to make the repayments.
+- you would be eligible for a loan, but you can't afford to repay it.

-Discretionary support won’t cover every type of expense.
+You can only get help with certain types of expenses.
 Certain items and services are excluded from this system.
 These include

 - work related expenses